cvijoviclab/cdc42_ClassicalAndNonClassicalTuringConditions/README.md

-In this repository, a Matlab-script for generating the numerical description of the parameter space as well as two Python-scripts for simulating the cdc42-mediated cell polarisation caused by diffusion driven instability are available in the ``Code'' folder.
-Here, a script for the software Gmsh for generating the meshes corresponding to the spatial discretisation of the cell used in the FEM.
-All posprocessing of the images has been done in LaTeX using tikz and pgfplots.
+In this repository, a script for generating the numerical description of the parameter space as well as two scripts for simulating the cdc42-mediated cell polarisation caused by diffusion driven instability are available in the ``Code'' folder.
+Here, code for processing and formatting the meshes, i.e. the spatial discretisations, used in the FEM are also found.
+In addition, code for analysing the results, i.e. the output data, from the FEM-FD simulations is presented as well as code for generating multiple figures presented in the article.